mollyraik/willibelate/README.md

 ## Future Enhancements
 ---
+- Edit Stations file to differentiate between stations with the same name (ie: 125 St --> 125 St (A,B,C,D))
 - Use location data to show users their five closest stations
 - Add animations to show approaching trains on a timeline
 - Allow users to comment on train lines or stations to share live updates with the user community.
 Posts would timeout after 3 hours to keep information current and relevant.